List of Marvel Comics characters: S: Scorpia

 Scorpia (Elaine Coll) is a character appearing in American comic books published by Marvel Comics.

 Elaine is recruited by Silvermane from a mental hospital to become the new Scorpion.
 She opts to call herself Scorpia instead and is given robotic scorpion-like armor which enhanced her strength and speed by 500%.
 Scorpia successfully brings Deathlok to Silvermane and is ordered to ambush Spider-Man and Daredevil, who had infiltrated their base.
 She wears them down but is then betrayed by Silvermane, who shoots her in the back.
 Scorpia follows Spider-Man and Daredevil to Silvermane's location and immediately attacks him.
 Mainframe, another of Silvermane's mercenaries, takes control of Scorpia's cybernetic enhancements and uses her to attack Spider-Man.
 However, she soon regained mobility and blasts Silvermane.
 An explosion created by the Punisher knocked Scorpia off the building they were on, but Deathlok saved her.
 She then decided to flee the area rather than be put in prison.

 In later appearances, Scorpia joins the Sinister Six and the Sinister Syndicate.

 Scorpion

-The Scorpion is the name of several characters appearing in American comic books published by Marvel Comics.
+Scorpion is the name of several characters appearing in American comic books published by Marvel Comics.

 Jim Evans

 Jim Evans is a successful apothecary in Dustville during the Old West.
 He began to date Sarah (the prettiest girl in town) until she began to neglect him upon stating that she already has a boyfriend in Matt Cody.
-Matt Cody was not pleased that Sarah went out with Jim and challenged him to a shootout.
-Jim drew his gun first and only managed to wing Matt in the left arm as Matt managed to shoot Jim's gun out of his hand.
-Matt then made Jim dance with his gun.
-Jim was humiliated and vowed revenge, becoming the Scorpion and wielding paralyzing bullets.
-After six months in jail, Jim Evans escapes and takes on the alias of Sting-Ray before being defeated by the Phantom Rider.
+Cody was not pleased that Sarah went out with Evans and challenged him to a shootout.
+Evans drew his gun first and only managed to wing Cody in the left arm as Cody managed to shoot Evans's gun out of his hand.
+Cody then made Evans dance with his gun.
+Evans was humiliated and vowed revenge, becoming the Scorpion and wielding paralyzing bullets.
+After six months in jail, Evans escapes and takes on the alias of Sting-Ray before being defeated by the Phantom Rider.